wyixin/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 * Discussion
 * Progress

-You cannot reorder or remove those pages.
+You cannot rename, reorder, or remove these pages.

-You can add additional pages.
+You can add pages to your course.
+Each page appears in your course's navigation bar.

-For example, the following navigation bar includes a **Syllabus** and **Projects** static pages.
+For example, the following navigation bar includes **Course Schedule** and **Supplements & Instructor's Blog** pages.

 .. image:: Images/page_bar_lms.png
  :alt: Image of the page bar in the LMS

 You can create other pages for the grading policy, course slides, or any other purpose.
-Other options for pages include:
+More examples of pages you can add are:

 * Embedding the code for a Google calendar.